Song of the South: Accolades

-James Baskett (pictured in a screenshot from the film) was voted an Academy Honorary Award for his portrayal of Uncle Remus, the first African-American man to win an Oscar.
+James Baskett (pictured in a screenshot from the film) was voted an Academy Honorary Award for his portrayal of Uncle Remus, the first African-American man to win an Academy Award.

 The score by Daniele Amfitheatrof, Paul J. Smith, and Charles Wolcott was nominated in the "Scoring of a Musical Picture" category, and "Zip-a-Dee-Doo-Dah", written by Allie Wrubel and Ray Gilbert, won the award for Best Original Song at the 20th Academy Awards on March 20, 1948.
 A special Academy Award was given to Baskett "for his able and heart-warming characterization of Uncle Remus, friend and story teller to the children of the world in Walt Disney's Song of the South".
 For their portrayals of the children Johnny and Ginny, Bobby Driscoll and Luana Patten were also discussed for Academy Juvenile Awards, but in 1947 it was decided not to present such awards at all.

 The film is recognized by the American Film Institute in these lists: